-At Mitchells we can provide businesses in the Cheltenham and Bristol area with assistance and advice on a wide range of business issues.
+At Mitchells we can provide businesses in the Cheltenham area with assistance and advice on a wide range of business issues.
 Here are some thoughts on how small businesses can gain a competitive advantage...

 In a world of large, multinational corporations, it might sometimes seem that smaller businesses cannot effectively compete.
 But there are also advantages to being small, and good planning and management can help you make the most of your strengths.